Last update:

 Contact Us

-SWDC Pony Championship Qualifying Information Tips
+SWDC Championship Qualifying Information Tips

-4. Pony Qualifying Due to the fact that most shows do not offer separate pony classes you may have to qualify in a regular open, AA or JR/YR class.
+3. Pony Qualifying Due to the fact that most shows do not offer separate pony classes you may qualify in a regular open, AA or JR/YR class.
 If you are intending to ride to qualify for the pony championship class you need to let the qualifying show secretary know that you are trying to qualify pony so that the secretary reports these classes as pony qualifying scores.
 You must declare that it is a pony qualifying ride before you ride the test.

-7. Arena Size Riders must ride any qualifying test in a standard 20m x 60m arena.
+7. Arena Size Riders must ride any qualifying test in a standard 20m x 6m arena.

 Copyright © 2002 Southwest Dressage Championships (SWDC)